sofaque/ml_course/5_model_deployment/README.md

    In the Airflow UI, manually trigger the "data_preprocessing_pipeline" DAG and monitor progress.
    Ensure that all tasks complete with a "success" status.

-    Confirm that output file was created and is available in ml_course_test/5_pipelines/data
+    Confirm that output file with prediction results was created and is available in ml_course_test/5_pipelines/data

 11. **Shutdown**